rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - When you click on the arrows, you move to a new block of elements.
 - The blocks change with a carousel animation.
 The animation time and timing function does not matter.
 - The carousel is infinite and has no boundaries, i.e. you can click left and right as many times as you want, and each time the content in the blocks will be new.
 In this case, the following scenarios are not considered to be an error:
-  - when flipping left and right, the cards are generated anew each time, without retaining the previous state.
+  - when sliding left and right, the cards are generated anew each time, without retaining the previous state.
   - Cards retain any number of previous states.
 For example, pressing the _right_ button generates a new block.
 And after pressing the _left_ button, the block with the previous elements we returned to will be displayed.
 - Each new slide contains a **pseudorandom** set of animal cards, i.e. it is formed from the original objects in random order with the following conditions:
   - in the current block of the slide cards with pets are not repeated.
   - there is no duplication of cards with the current block in the next block.
-For example, in a slider of 3 elements, the next departing slide will contain 3 (out of 8 available) new pet cards, such that there were none among the 3 cards on the previous departed slide.
+For example, in a slider of 3 elements, the next slide will contain 3 (out of 8 available) new pet cards that weren't present among the 3 cards on the previous departed slide.
   - If the cards retain their previous states, make sure that after reloading the page, other card sequences will be generated.
 The starting slide may be the same when the page loads, but a new set of cards should be generated when you flip to the right or left.
 If you see that the sequence is the same as it was before the reload, perform the reload a few more times.
 If after 4 reloads the result has not changed - consider it an error!
 - Three checks are performed on three different values of the browser window width, **with page reloading after setting the width**:
   - at 1280px <= width there are 3 pet cards in the slide block.
 When you click on the arrow, all 3 cards are replaced with new ones.